Catholic International University

 3. Requiring the student to participate in an approved substance abuse rehabilitation program.

-Catholic International University will make its best effort to maintain a drug and alcohol-free University through implementation of the policy and will establish and maintain a drug-free and alcohol awareness program.
+Catholic International University will make its best effort to maintain a drug and alcohol-free university through implementation of the policy and will establish and maintain a drug-free and alcohol awareness program.

 This policy is readily available to students and employees at all times through the catalog located on the website, the student handbook available on the online campus and in the employee handbook.
 New students/employees will receive a copy of the Catholic International University Drug Free Schools and Workplace policy as part of acceptance/orientation process.